Nicrom098195/PersonalHandwriting3D/README.md

 Using your handwriting is as easy as drinking a cup of water.
 Just run the **config.py** file by doing `python config.py`.
 A white window will appear, asking you to draw a letter.
 Don't worry about the size, it will be automatically adjusted later.
 It can ask to draw a letter multiple times, just so it can use more variants and make a smoother text.
 After 1 second not writing, the window will close and another one will open, asking another letter or, like I said before, the same one.
 After drawing every letter, it will stop asking and save your handwriting in the **font.json** file.

 You can change the letter settings at the beginning of the **config.py** file.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Nicrom098195/PersonalHandwriting3D/blob/main/LICENSE "LICENSE") file for details.